psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 "Oh, oh, that's right, yes.
 Erm, are we going to other stars then?"

 "Jesus!
 Doug you've not been listening at all have you?
-This Colonel here is stealing bazillions of dollars of military funding and funneling it all into getting the human embryo bank up to our lunar base.
+This Colonel here is stealing bazillions of dollars of military funding and funnelling it all into getting the human embryo bank up to our lunar base.
 We're going to put them on a fleet of my immortal machines so we can SURVIVE man!
 Survive as a race I mean.
 Surely you heard that part?"
 Maya was all CIA, svelte and polished.